Azure-Samples/azure-batch-samples/CSharp/README.md

 ###Updating to Batch Client 2.0

 We're in the process of updating the samples to use the just released 2.0 version of the Batch Client library.
-BatchExplorer is being worked on but it the most complicated due to changes in the UI and will take more time than the other samples.
+BatchExplorer is being worked on but it is the most complicated due to changes in the UI and will take more time than the other samples.
 Stay tuned...

 ##Sample Descriptions